 - a.
 Candidates who are interested in coming to DCU Ability fill in an easy read application form and return this to DCU Ability.
 This is reviewed by the team.
-If the candidate meets the minimum eligibility requirements for DCU Ability, a site visit is scheduled to the learner's day service. - b.
-Communication profiles and support person reports are also sent out to the candidate and their natural supports.
+The Ability team may request further information by email and/or phone call with the candidate's support person additional to the application. - b.
+A site visit will be scheduled for learners prior to confirmation of a place on the course.
+Communication profiles and support person reports are also sent out to the candidate and their natural supports in advance of the site visit.